Legal structures for businesses - an overview

 Directors must notify Companies House of changes in the structure and management of the business.

-Finance comes from shareholders, loans and retained profits.
-Any profits are usually distributed to shareholders in the form of dividends, apart from profits retained in the business as working capital.
+Finance comes from shareholders, loans, and retained profits.
+Profits are usually distributed to shareholders as dividends, apart from those retained in the business as working capital.

 If the company is active, it must tell HM Revenue & Customs (HMRC) that it exists and is liable to Corporation Tax.

-Companies also need to comply with HMRC's requirements for PAYE for employers and VAT - see taxes.
+Companies must also comply with HMRC's requirements for PAYE for employers and VAT - see taxes.

 Private limited companies